 Table of Contents

-The case for freelancers
+The case for freelancers to bootstrap a startup

 Equally, opting for a freelancer over a full-time hire mitigates a certain amount of risk.
 At the end of the day, taking someone on as a permanent employee is a gamble.
 It’s difficult to fully assess someone’s capabilities in just one or two interviews.
 This gives companies the comfort of something akin to a “try-before-you-buy” scheme; if you don’t gel, you have no future obligation.